NORTH AMERICA:

 in Blog, Document Security, DRM, PDF Security

-Restrict editing in PDF files permanently: protect PDFs without passwords
+Restrict editing in PDF files permanently: prevent or disable PDF editing

 Why PDF tools that use passwords (such as Adobe Acrobat) are useless for restricting editing in PDF files, and the secure alternatives you can use to protect PDF files so that restrictions cannot be removed.

-There are many tools that enable you to restrict PDF editing, the most popular one being Adobe Acrobat.
-However, they all use passwords for protection which can be easily removed along with any restrictions you have applied.
-In effect they are therefore useless.
-In this article we cover how to restrict editing in PDF files using Adobe Acrobat – and show you how easily PDF restrictions can be removed, and Locklizard Safeguard as a secure and permanent solution.
+Many tools allow you to restrict PDF editing, the most popular one being Adobe Acrobat.
+Unfortunately, nearly all of them use passwords for protection, which can be easily removed along with any restrictions you have applied.
+This makes them functionally useless.

 Introduction to PDF restrictions